 - Malice as the primary purpose for the prior action; and

-- Injury or damage to the plaintiff as a result of the prior action.
+- Injury or damage to the plaintiff as a result of the prior action

 Remedies for Malicious Prosecution

-Actual damages will vary from case to case and depending on your jurisdiction.
+Actual damages will vary from case to case and depending on your jurisdiction (state law).

-Speak with an Attorney about Malicious Prosecution Claims
+Speak With an Attorney About Malicious Prosecution Claims

+Defending against bogus civil claims or criminal charges can be a traumatic experience for anyone.
+This is particularly true if those claims or charges were filed with malice.
+A frivolous legal action also takes its toll on one's emotional well-being.
 If you believe you were criminally charged or sued for reasons other than the quest for justice, speak with a personal injury attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help